codetriplett/stew/README.md

 // div is the default tag if one isn't provided
 $({ '': 'div', ...props }, ...children)

+// hydrate Element
+// the node should be the same root node you created during the server-side render const node = document.querySelector(selector)
+$(node, ...children)

-// render Element
+// populate Element
-// locate an existing node or create a new one to pass in as '' key const node = document.querySelector(selector)
+// updates the attributes and children of any existing or new element const node = document.createElement('div')
 $({ '': node, ...props }, ...children)
 ```